LappalainenLab/lorals/docs/source/index.rst

 Installation
 ------------

-LoRALS is available on GitHub at https://github.com/mojaveazure/lorals and can be installed with pip
+LORALS is available on GitHub at https://github.com/mojaveazure/lorals and can be installed with pip

 ::